brianwarner/minecraft-server-hosting/README.md

 Remember when you set `server-ip` and `server-port` in `server.properties`?
 You need those now.

 Start up Minecraft Java Edition, go to Multiplayer and add a new server.
-You can call it whatever you want, but the address will be: `<server-ip>:<server-port>` (but with `<server-ip>` and `<server-port>` replaced with what you set in `server.properties` for that game).
+The address will be: `<server-ip>:<server-port>` (matching what you set in `server.properties` for that game).

-If you can connect, congratulations, you're done!
+If you can connect, congratulations, your server is running!
+Now you need to make it available to the rest of the world.

 #### Make it a permanent service